gilbarbara/react-joyride/docs/styling.md

 Or if you need finer control you can use you own components for the beacon and tooltip.
-Check the [Customization](customization.md) documentation.
+Check the [custom components](custom-components.md) documentation.